benhammondmusic/littlecabin/README.md

 - Sort the businesses by family recommendations, dynamically load via API
 - Recommend a business on the list
-- View my family tree

 - Upload a photo for my leave of the tree

 - "Agree" with an existing request to prioritize it

 - Offer one of my weeks up for sale
-- Offer to swap one of my weeks for another family's week
 - Request to purchase another family's week

 - Add an emoji reaction to someone's post